top of page

 Welcome back to Yoga for Leadership™. 🌱

-This is your calm and centered leadership series, where I share one yoga pose each week with a leadership practice you can use in real time.
+This is your calm and centered leadership series, where I share one yoga pose each week along with a leadership practice you can use in real time.

 We're on Week 5 of 8 in our Presence to Impact series.